eslint/eslint/docs/rules/array-element-newline.md

 Or an object option (Requires line breaks if any of properties is satisfied.
 Otherwise, disallows line breaks):

+* `"consistent": <boolean>` requires consistent usage of linebreaks between array elements when there are no line breaks inside elements.
 * `"multiline": <boolean>` requires line breaks if there are line breaks inside elements.
 If this is false, this condition is disabled.
 * `"minItems": <number>` requires line breaks if the number of elements is at least the given integer.
 If this is 0, this condition will act the same as the option `"always"`.
 If this is `null` (the default), this condition is disabled.